anpho26/STATS607-Project2/README.md

-# STATS 607 — Project 2: Prediction-Based Monte Carlo (ADEMP)
+# STATS 607 — Project 2: Prediction-Based Monte Carlo

 Implements Algorithm 1 (Fortini–Petrone, 2023) for prediction-based sampling of the **prior** and **posterior** laws of exchangeable sequences, with two tracks:
 - **DP baseline** (Pólya sequence),